StyearX/Ui-Library/README.md

-# No more Ai Sloo User Interface
+# No more Ai Slop User Interface